Enforcing license compliance

 What happens when a newly requested package release doesn’t use an approved license?

-If a newly requested release uses a license that isn’t on the approved list and the license compliance standard is enabled, the catalog manager reviewing the request will see that there is a standard violation.
-The catalog manager can do any of the following:
+If a newly requested release uses a license that isn’t on the approved list and the license compliance standard is enabled, the catalog administrator reviewing the request will see that there is a standard violation.
+The catalog administrator can do any of the following:

 - Approve the license for the requested release